Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

  * This is the new release for the upcoming 2016-2017 FIRST Tech Challenge Season.
  * Channel change is enabled in the FTC Robot Controller app for Moto G 2nd and 3rd Gen phones.
  * Users can now use annotations to register/disable their OpModes.
- * Changes in the Android SDK, JDK and build tool requirements (minsdk=19, java 1.7, build tools 23.0.3).
+ * Changes in the Android SDK, JDK and org.firstinspires.ftc.teamcode.build tool requirements (minsdk=19, java 1.7, org.firstinspires.ftc.teamcode.build tools 23.0.3).
  * Standardized units in analog input.
  * Cleaned up code for existing analog sensor classes.
  * setChannelMode and getChannelMode were REMOVED from the DcMotorController class.
 This is important - we no longer set the motor modes through the motor controller.